Veeco Instruments (NASDAQ:VECO) Issues Q1 2022 Earnings Guidance

-Veeco Instruments (NASDAQ:VECO – Get Rating) issued an update on its first quarter 2022 earnings guidance on Wednesday morning.
+Veeco Instruments (NASDAQ:VECO – Get Rating) updated its first quarter 2022 earnings guidance on Wednesday.
 The company provided EPS guidance of $0.280-$0.440 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.340.
 The company issued revenue guidance of $145 million-$165 million, compared to the consensus revenue estimate of $152.46 million.

-Veeco Instruments (NASDAQ:VECO – Get Rating) last announced its earnings results on Wednesday, February 16th.
-The semiconductor company reported $0.43 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.37 by $0.06.
-Veeco Instruments had a return on equity of 12.16% and a net margin of 3.12%.
-The firm had revenue of $153.00 million for the quarter, compared to analysts’ expectations of $150.97 million.
-During the same quarter in the previous year, the company earned $0.25 earnings per share.
-The firm’s quarterly revenue was up 10.2% compared to the same quarter last year.
-On average, equities analysts expect that Veeco Instruments will post 1.06 EPS for the current fiscal year.

-In related news, SVP Susan Wilkerson sold 1,896 shares of the stock in a transaction dated Friday, December 3rd.
-The stock was sold at an average price of $26.14, for a total value of $49,561.44.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Insiders own 2.00% of the company’s stock.
+VECO has been the subject of several recent analyst reports.
+Zacks Investment Research cut Veeco Instruments from a buy rating to a hold rating in a research note on Saturday, February 26th.
+Benchmark upped their target price on Veeco Instruments from $28.00 to $35.00 in a research note on Wednesday, January 12th.
+Barclays upped their target price on Veeco Instruments from $27.00 to $35.00 in a research note on Wednesday, January 12th.
+Northland Securities restated an outperform rating and set a $32.00 target price on shares of Veeco Instruments in a research note on Tuesday, December 28th.
+Finally, Stifel Nicolaus upped their target price on Veeco Instruments from $30.00 to $33.00 in a research note on Tuesday, January 11th.
+Two investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+According to data from MarketBeat.com, Veeco Instruments currently has an average rating of Buy and a consensus target price of $33.57.

-A number of institutional investors have recently made changes to their positions in the stock.
-BlackRock Inc. raised its stake in shares of Veeco Instruments by 1.2% during the 4th quarter.
-BlackRock Inc. now owns 7,743,149 shares of the semiconductor company’s stock worth $220,448,000 after purchasing an additional 93,580 shares in the last quarter.
-Geode Capital Management LLC raised its stake in shares of Veeco Instruments by 2.3% during the 4th quarter.
-Geode Capital Management LLC now owns 915,205 shares of the semiconductor company’s stock worth $26,055,000 after purchasing an additional 20,350 shares in the last quarter.
-Bank of New York Mellon Corp raised its stake in shares of Veeco Instruments by 2.1% during the 3rd quarter.
-Bank of New York Mellon Corp now owns 477,452 shares of the semiconductor company’s stock worth $10,605,000 after purchasing an additional 9,738 shares in the last quarter.
-Charles Schwab Investment Management Inc. raised its stake in shares of Veeco Instruments by 2.1% during the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 356,403 shares of the semiconductor company’s stock worth $10,147,000 after purchasing an additional 7,499 shares in the last quarter.
-Finally, Millennium Management LLC raised its stake in shares of Veeco Instruments by 57.2% during the 4th quarter.
-Millennium Management LLC now owns 213,683 shares of the semiconductor company’s stock worth $6,084,000 after purchasing an additional 77,750 shares in the last quarter.
-96.93% of the stock is owned by hedge funds and other institutional investors.
+A number of large investors have recently made changes to their positions in VECO.
+Thrivent Financial for Lutherans grew its position in shares of Veeco Instruments by 1.0% in the 4th quarter.
+Thrivent Financial for Lutherans now owns 41,101 shares of the semiconductor company’s stock valued at $1,170,000 after buying an additional 403 shares during the last quarter.
+Alliancebernstein L.P. lifted its stake in shares of Veeco Instruments by 2.4% in the fourth quarter.
+Alliancebernstein L.P. now owns 58,688 shares of the semiconductor company’s stock worth $1,671,000 after acquiring an additional 1,395 shares during the period.
+Credit Suisse AG boosted its holdings in Veeco Instruments by 3.7% in the fourth quarter.
+Credit Suisse AG now owns 42,020 shares of the semiconductor company’s stock valued at $1,195,000 after acquiring an additional 1,517 shares during the last quarter.
+California State Teachers Retirement System boosted its holdings in Veeco Instruments by 2.4% in the fourth quarter.
+California State Teachers Retirement System now owns 69,841 shares of the semiconductor company’s stock valued at $1,988,000 after acquiring an additional 1,618 shares during the last quarter.
+Finally, Royal Bank of Canada increased its position in Veeco Instruments by 82.2% during the 2nd quarter.
+Royal Bank of Canada now owns 3,726 shares of the semiconductor company’s stock valued at $90,000 after purchasing an additional 1,681 shares during the period.
+96.93% of the stock is owned by institutional investors and hedge funds.

 Veeco Instruments, Inc engages in the development, manufacture, sale and support of semiconductor process equipment.
 Its technologies consists of metal organic chemical vapor deposition, advanced packaging lithography, wet etch and clean, laser annealing, ion beam, molecular beam epitaxy, wafer inspection, and atomic layer deposition systems.